gojimmypi/gojimmypi.github.io/_posts/2025-02-20-Apply-Arduino-Days-2025-wolfSSL.md

 I'm applying to speak at [Arduino Days 2025](https://days.arduino.cc/)!

+# Securing Arduino Projects with Industrial Grade wolfSSL Encryption Software

 "Getting Started with wolfSSL on Arduino"

+Included in presentation:

+- Show to install the wolfSSL library
+- Demonstrate how to use the sample applications
+- Explain why industrial-grade encryption software is important
+- Configure wolfSSL features
+- Solve common problems

-Arduino is a key ecosystem not only the makers and hobbyists, but professionals that use the Arduino platform for rapid prototyping of concepts before making custom hardware.
+Arduino is a key ecosystem not only for makers and hobbyists, but also for professionals that use the Arduino platform for rapid prototyping of concepts before making custom hardware.

 The [wolfSSL embedded SSL library](https://www.wolfssl.com/products/wolfssl/) (formerly CyaSSL) is a lightweight SSL/TLS library written in ANSI C and